chanakyaitgithub/Emocare-/README.md

 1. Open the app and sign in using your credentials.
 2. Utilize the chat feature for seamless communication with colleagues.
-3. Leverage the AI chatbot for emotional support and professional paraphrasing suggestions.
+3. Leverage the AI chatbot for emotional support, professional paraphrasing suggestions and displaying memes.
 4. Monitor mood analysis and emotion tracking through the intuitive dashboard.

 ### Screenshots